 The tell-tale sign of Art Deco are geometric patterns.

 Trapezoids, zig-zags, and chevrons are visible in almost every Art Deco design, like a few of our Geometric rugs display.

 These angular patterns are reminiscent of the streamlined nature of the 1920s.

-These patterns are used in many different features of art deco design,
+The growing technology industry, along with skyscrapers, inspire these recognizable geometric designs.
+These patterns are used in many different features of Art Deco design, from wall decor:

-like this example,
+like this example.

 And this one.

 Back in the 1920s when Art Deco first became a big deal, people were rolling in the money.
 This was a period of richness and glamor before the Great Depression.